 The Audit Committee assists the Board in meeting its oversight responsibility to stockholders, potential stockholders, the investment community and others.
 The Audit Committee's function is one of oversight, recognizing that management is responsible for preparing the Company's financial statements, and the independent registered public accounting firm is responsible for auditing those statements.
 Management of the Company is responsible for (i) the preparation, presentation, and integrity of the Company's financial statements; (ii) the appropriateness of the accounting principles and reporting policies that are used by the Company; (iii) establishing and maintaining adequate internal control over financial reporting, as such term is defined in the Exchange Act; and (iv) maintaining adequate disclosure controls and procedures, as such term is defined by the Exchange Act.
-The Company's independent registered public accounting firm is responsible for (a) auditing the Company's annual consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and expressing an opinion on the conformity of those consolidated financial statements with accounting principles generally accepted in the United States of America and (b) reviewing the Company's unaudited interim condensed consolidated financial statements.
+The Company's independent registered public accounting firm is responsible for (a) auditing the Company's annual consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and expressing an opinion on the conformity of those consolidated financial statements.
 The Audit Committee's primary responsibility is to oversee the Company's financial reporting process on behalf of the Board and report the results of its activities to the Board.
 It is not the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.
-In performing its oversight function, the Audit Committee's duty or responsibility to conduct auditing or provided to it and on the representations made by management and the Company's independent registered public accounting firm.
-The Audit Committee will, however, take the appropriate actions to set the overall corporate "tone" for quality financial reporting, s
+In performing its oversight function, the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.
+In performing its oversight function, the Audit Committee's duty or responsibility to conduct auditing or weight function, the Audit Committee's duty or responsibility to conduct auditing or accounting reviews or procedures.
+In performing its oversight function, the Audit Committee's duty or responsibility accounting firm.
+The Audit Committee will, however, take the appropriate actions to set th